-When the University resumes campus presence in the fall, will employees automatically be granted telework as a reasonable accommodation to every employee with a disability who requests to continue this arrangement as an ADA/Rehabilitation Act accommodation?
+When the University resumes campus presence, will employees automatically be granted telework as a reasonable accommodation to every employee with a disability who requests to continue this arrangement as an ADA/Rehabilitation Act accommodation?

 No. Any time an employee requests a reasonable accommodation, the employer is entitled to understand the disability-related limitation that necessitates an accommodation.
 If there is a disability-related limitation, but the University can effectively address the need with another form of reasonable accommodation at the workplace, then the University can choose that alternative to telework.